runtimejs/runtime/README.md

 __runtime.js__ is a kernel built on V8 JavaScript engine.
 It uses event-driven and non-blocking I/O model inspired by Node.js.

-The goal is to provide a platform that is designed and optimized from the ground up to run JavaScript applications efficiently.

-Project is currently under development and does not include many essential features.
+This is an experimental project to design and implement a kernel that is optimized to run JavaScript applications.
+It's currently under development and does not include many essential features.
 If you want to contribute, your help is very welcome.

 ![Console](https://raw.githubusercontent.com/runtimejs/runtimejs.github.io/master/img/runtimejs_2.png)